 Most people get the best results by combining intermittent fasting with a low-carb diet, such as the ketogenic diet, as it burns fat the same way as fasting does 🔥.

-What can you eat when fasting?
+What can I eat during intermittent fasting?

 1Levine B, Klionsky DJ.
 Autophagy wins the 2016 Nobel Prize in Physiology or Medicine: Breakthroughs in baker’s yeast fuel advances in biomedical research.
 Proc Natl Acad Sci U S A. 2017 Jan 10;114(2):201-205. doi: 10.1073/pnas.1619876114.
 Epub 2016 Dec 30.
 PubMed PMID: 28039434; PubMed Central PMCID: PMC5240711.